 A variable cash incentive component is payable annually dependent upon achievement of performance targets.
 Individual performance targets are set by reference to components of the Group's business plan for which the individual executive is responsible.
-Maximum available bonuses vary from 30% of base pay to a fixed amount of USD 150,000.
+Maximum available bonuses vary from a fixed amount of \$108,150 to 50% of base pay.

 Each executive has a target short-term incentive opportunity depending on the accountabilities of the role and impact on the organisation.
 Each year, the remuneration committee considers the appropriate targets and key performance indicators (KPIs) for each executive.
-For the year ended 30 June 2011, the KPIs were based on meeting group and individual milestone achievements.
+For the year ended 30 June 2012, the KPIs were based on meeting group and individual milestone achievements.